-Cool off in the summer sun and head to Splash Planet, New Zealands only water-based theme park.
+Cool off in the summer sun and head to Splash Planet, New Zealands premier water-based theme park.
 Located in more than six hectares of sub-tropical gardens, the park is a whole day’s fun for thrill seekers and families, with a wide choice of rides and attractions.

 Guide yourself to view the fabulous collection of Art Deco, Stripped Classical and Spanish Mission architecture the Hastings CBD has on offer, largely built after the 1931 earthquake making the region one of the most unique architectural centres in the world.